 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 3.2.3, 3.3.2, 3.4.2 and 7.1.1

-Nina Vyas: Following cryoSIM imaging, the same samples can be imaged with other modalities such as cryo soft x-ray tomography, which does not require cells to be stained, so they can be preserved in a near-native state.
-By combining cryoSIM images with images giving structural information about the cells, we can answer additional key questions on cell ultrastructure and function without having to section the cells, meaning that cryoSIM has many applications in the life sciences.
+Nina Vyas: Following cryoSIM imaging, the same samples can be imaged with other modalities such as cryo soft x-ray tomography, which does not require cells to be stained.
+By combining cryoSIM images with images giving structural information about the cells, we can answer additional key questions on cell ultrastructure and function.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.